PayBreak/retailer-integration-guide/_includes/v3/merchant_api.md

 `deposit_min_flex` | int | The minimum amount in pence (i.e. `100` = £1.00) required to be borrowed before a flexible deposit is allowed.
 `principle_min` | int | The minimum amount, in pence, borrowable by a customer.
 `principle_max` | int | The maximum amount borrowable by a customer.
-`initial_payment_upfront` | bool | A boolean denoting if an initial payment is required at the point of the customer signing up for finance which would include PayBreak's service fee.
+`initial_payment_upfront` | bool | A boolean denoting if an initial payment is required at the point of the customer signing up for finance which would include etika's service fee.
 `service_fee` | int | An amount in pence representing the service fee charged to customers.
 `loan_products` | array | Array of Loan Products described below.